cryptidtech/bs/README.md

 any digital data, let alone cryptographic keys.
-With the creation of blockchains and distributed consensus popularizing the idea of immutable records of transactions over time, we've learned the value of maintaining logs to document the provenance of data over large spans of time despite the unbounded memory requirement that results.
+With the creation of blockchains and distributed consensus popularizing the idea of immutable records of transactions over time, we've learned the value of maintaining logs to document the provenance of data despite the associated unbounded memory requirement.
 In a world where there is old data signed with old keys, there must be some cryptographically verifiable record preserving and linking old keys to the new keys; provenance logs are design to be the simplest and most decentralized solution for that.

 To finally improve the global PKI system, it seems logical to start from scratch and construct an identity solution based entirely off of a provenance logging structure.
-It also is apparent that identity transactions are either 1-party or 3-party transactions and therefore do not require the distributed consensus necessary for trustful 2-party transactions.
-This opens the door for provenance logs that grow in trust in several ways.
-They can accumulate 1st party self-attestations along with proofs of work (i.e. content creation of all kinds or verifiable acts of service).
-They may also record references to 3rd party corroborating attestation sources for realtime, late-binding verification from multiple trustworthy societal institutions or organizations.
+It also is apparent that identity transactions are either 1-party ("trust me, bro") or 3-party ("they vouch for me") transactions and therefore do not require the distributed consensus necessary for trustful 2-party transactions.
+This opens the door for provenance logs that grow in trust in several ways:

+1. They can accumulate 1st party self-attestations along with proofs of work (i.e. content creation of all kinds or verifiable acts of service).

+2. They may also record references to 3rd party corroborating attestation sources for realtime, late-binding verification from multiple trustworthy societal institutions or organizations.

 In the end, this solution is very good at overcoming the analog-to-digital problem of encoding verifiability.
 The security rests in the statistical improbability of corrupting and/or falsifying proof from an increasing number of trustworthy insitutions while also making verification time-sensitive and responsive to shifting facts on the ground.
 This corroboration based security model gives statistical assurances of what is true and is the native model for provenance logs.

 Provenance logs are a form of time-based log with the added feature of cryptographically enforced write priviledges which may be delegated and